 Simplified reverse lookups, for mapping addresses to names.
 The addr is an IPv4 address in dotted-decimal notation, or a colon-delimited IPv6 address.
 When the -x is used, there is no need to provide the name, class and type arguments. dig automatically performs a lookup for a name like 94.2.0.192.in-addr.arpa and sets the query type and class to PTR and IN respectively.
-IPv6 addresses are looked up using nibble format under the IP6.ARPA domain (but see also the -i option).
+IPv6 addresses are looked up using nibble format under the IP6.ARPA domain.